Solution · PulseM WISP Upgrade

 Outcome

-Own SIM, voice, data, coverage
+Own SIM, data, coverage

 Deployment view One-region operator footprint A regional operator footprint shaped for local mobile service.